leoniebolt/EAR-Lab/README.md

 docker exec -it fast-lio-ros2 /bin/bash
 ```

-and then inside the container:
+and then inside the attached container(s):

 ```bash